Most Influential Asians and Pacific Islanders in Computer Science

 Yao has served on the Association for Computing Machinery, the American Academy of Arts and Sciences, and the Chinese Academy of Sciences.
 He also acted as an editor or worked on the editorial board of the Journal of the Association for Computing Machinery, the Journal on Computing, and the International Journal of Foundations of Computer Science.

-One of the most influential Asian computer science professionals and CEO of Google since 2015, Pichai showed an interest in and aptitude for technology from a young age.
+One of the most influential AAPI computer science professionals and CEO of Google since 2015, Pichai showed an interest in and aptitude for technology from a young age.
 Born in 1972 in Madras, India, Pichai earned a degree in metallurgy at the Indian Institute of Technology Kharagpur before winning a scholarship to study in the United States.

 Pichai did not formally study computer science.
 Instead, he received his MS in engineering and materials science from Stanford University in 1995 and an MBA from the University of Pennsylvania (Penn) in 2002.